 These aren't just startup terms, and you have to keep in mind that investors often have their own thesis.
 That is, they might be interested in funding products that fit particular niches.
 For instance, if they solely care about the healthcare sector, then most of the presented SaaS ideas from other categories won't make the cut.
 And in this case, it doesn't really matter how great or revolutionary the solution is.

 Bottom line: by researching what the VCs are interested in, their priorities, portfolios, and areas of expertise, you can save yourself and the investors time.
 What do they prefer?
 Who did they already fund?
+Are they more inclined toward AI based startup ideas?
 Who are these people as individuals?
 Try to find answers to these questions to understand what they're searching for.

 Mind that you will likely be restricted to a specific time limit (usually under 30 minutes in total, including the question-answer part).
-Therefore, adjust your pitch presentation and refine the slides based on the audience to have a bigger chance of success.
+Therefore, not adjusting your pitch presentation and refining the slides based on the audience is among the common startup mistakes not to repeat during pitches.

 Practice Your Pitch